Skip to main content

 Detection of antibodies in the blood serum is the most common means of diagnosing Japanese encephalitis.

-You can be immunized against Japanese encephalitis, although the risk for travelers who are staying less than 30 days in the regions listed above is low.
-The vaccine is recommended for travelers staying longer than one month, particularly if they are staying in rural areas.
+You can be immunized against Japanese encephalitis, although the risk for travellers who are staying less than 30 days in the regions listed above is low.
+The vaccine is recommended for travellers staying longer than one month, particularly if they are staying in rural areas.

 Use of the vaccine depends on: